jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 The universe was made to move in the same way and on the same spot, within his own limits revolving in a circle.
 All the other 6 motions were taken away from it.
 As this circular movement required no feet, the universe was created without legs and without feet.
 {{< /q >}}

 This was later developed by Descartes in his theory of vortices.
 This is why we use layers (and slices) instead of fields.

+The top layer, aether, always changes and so we use data models that have conditionals.

 We then unify all the understandings of the Romans, Greeks, Hindus, and Chinese under our 5-Layer model: